ayham-1/pcreporter/taskell.md

 ## To Do

-- chmod executable bit switch monitor
+## Doing

 - features togglable with buttons

-## Doing

-- lock screen

 ## Done